Advanced Interface¶

 550

-You can also iterate over all elements matched by the selector.
-Normally, in the current context, the selector may match only one element.
-If you want to test iteration, please choose a selector that will match multiple elements.
+You can also traverse all elements matched by a selector.
+Under normal circumstances, this selector in the current context may match only one element.
+If you want to test traversal, choose a selector that matches multiple elements.
 You can directly use a for loop or other methods on the selector to iterate.

-Or if you know there are multiple matched elements and want to obtain the specified Nth matched element, you can use the following interface.
+Or if you know there are multiple matching elements and want a specific Nth match, you can obtain it as follows.

 element_3rd = element.get(3)